 Effect: We could not gather sufficient audit evidence to support cash balances, revenues, and expenditures recorded in the financial statements.
-We were unable to review the reconciliation reports for the investment account.
-We were unable to review one of the investment accounts statements from the year.
-We were unable to review 6 of 55 disbursements and 1 of 43 deposits selected for testwork.
+We were unable to review the reconciliation reports and one of the statements for the investment account.
+We were unable to review 1 of the 49 disbursements and 1 of the 50 deposits selected for testwork.